mouldimus/notes/HTML_Concepts.md

 ```http
 firstName=Harry
 ```
-A question mark is used to show where the query string begins, and key/value pairs are separated by an ampersand (& – symbol for “and”).
+A question mark is used to show where the query string begins, and key/value pairs are separated by an ampersand (& - symbol for "and").
 The format is:
 ```http
 ?[key1]=[value]&[key2]=[value]
 ```